 Other factors that may impact the decision to prepare a detailed calculation:

-• The magnitude of assignee’s personal income: Are year-end tax equalization settlements significantly impacted due to your assignee’s personal income?
+- The magnitude of the assignee’s personal income: Are year-end tax equalization settlements significantly impacted due to your assignee’s personal income?

-• Corporate culture relative to knowledge about personal income: Does the company want to delve beyond the employee's company earned income?
-Would assignees agree to provide non-company income information for withholding tax purposes?
+- Corporate culture relative to knowledge about personal income: Does the company want to delve beyond the employee's company earned income?
+Would the assignees agree to provide non-company income information for withholding tax purposes?

-• Employee experience: Will the completion of the calculation help to prevent surprise tax bills that may be hard to collect and will likely lead to employee dissatisfaction?
+- Employee experience: Will the completion of the calculation help to prevent surprise tax bills that may be hard to collect and would likely lead to employee dissatisfaction?

 The above list is not all-inclusive but presents questions to consider.
 We recommend reviewing these points with your mobility tax services provider if you are considering adopting guidelines for more detailed hypothetical tax calculations.